This section is a work in progress.

 -

 Doubt: Skepticism, indecision, or lack of conviction in the teachings, the practice, or one's own abilities.
-It undermines confidence and commitment to the path, hindering progress to liberation.
+It undermines confidence and commitment to the path, hindering progress toward liberation.

 Five Hindrances Hindrances and the Gradual Training